A lower bound for the volumes of complements of periodic geodesics

-\begin{repcorollary}{mod1} For the modular surface $\Sigma_{mod},$ there exist a constant $V_0>0$ and a sequence$\{\gamma_k\}$ of filling closed geodesics on $\Sigma_{mod},$ with $M_{\hat\gamma_n}\not\cong M_{\hat\gamma_k}$ for every $k\not= n,$ such that $Vol(M_{\hat\gamma_k})< V_0$ for every $k\in\mathbb{N}$ and the period of the continued fraction expansion of $\gamma_k$ tends to infinity. \end{repcorollary}
+\begin{repcorollary}{mod1} For the modular surface $\Sigma_{mod},$ there exist a constant $V_0>0$ and a sequence $\{\gamma_k\}$ of filling closed geodesics on $\Sigma_{mod},$ with $M_{\widehat\gamma_n}\not\cong M_{\widehat\gamma_k}$ for every $k\not= n,$ such that $\Vol(M_{\widehat\gamma_k})< V_0$ for every $k\in\mathbb{N}$ and the period of the continued fraction expansion of $\gamma_k$ tends to infinity. \end{repcorollary}

 \begin{proof}[\bf{Proof}] Consider the closed geodesics $\gamma_k$ whose code is of the form $\{x^2y\alpha^k\},$ where $\alpha$ is any positive word containing $x$ and $y$ that ends with $y,$ whose representing geodesic intersects the geodesic encoded by $x^2y$ more than once.
-Proceeding as in Theorem \ref{2} one shows that the volume associated to $x^2y\alpha^k$ is bounded by the volume of where $\widehat{\alpha_{\theta}}$ is a knot obtain by translating $\hat\alpha$ by some small angel $\theta$ in the fiber direction of $PT^1\Sigma_{mod}.$ \end{proof}
+Proceeding as in Theorem \ref{2} one shows that the volume associated to $x^2y\alpha^k$ is bounded by the volume of where $\widehat{\alpha_{\theta}}$ is a knot obtained by translating $\widehat\alpha$ by some small angle $\theta$ in the fiber direction of $PT^1\Sigma_{mod}.$ \end{proof}

 \begin{note} For the sequence of geodesics in Theorem \ref{2}, we observe that if we fix a suitable pants decomposition on $\Sigma,$ then the homotopy classes of arcs in each pair of pants is bounded.
-The only thing that changes is the number of arcs in the fixed homotopy classes. \end{note} This remak is the motivation for our next main result, that we present in the following section.
+The only thing that changes is the number of arcs in the fixed homotopy classes. \end{note}

+This remark is the motivation for our next main result, that we present in the following section.

-\section{Lower bound on the volume of $M_{\hat\gamma}$}
+\section{Lower bound on the volume of $M_{\widehat\gamma}$}

 In this section we prove a lower bound for the volume of the canonical lift complement (Theorem \ref{1}).
 The lower bound is obtained in terms of combinatorial data coming from the geodesic and a pants decomposition of the surface.
 We apply this result to find a sequence of geodesics in the modular surface where the lower bound can be written in terms of the period of the continued fraction extension of the geodesics (Corollary \ref{mod}).
 We conclude by finding a sequence of geodesics on surfaces, whose lower bound is written in terms of their length (Theorem \ref{pi-b-2}).